hiteshjoshi1/commands/aws_learn/aws_cloudfront-storage_gateway.md

 ### Volume Gateway

-Back up your data disk drives using the iSCI block protocol.
+Back up your hard disk drives using the iSCI block protocol.
-Data written in the volumes can be backed up as point in time snapshots of your volumes and stored as EBS Snapshots
+Data written in the volumes can be asynchronously backed up as point in time snapshots of your volumes and stored as EBS Snapshots.
 Snapshots are incremental snapshots that only capture changed blocks, the snapshot storage is also compressed to minimize your storage charges.

+Volume Gateway is of 2 types ->
+1. Stored Volumes
+2. Cached Volumes
 ### Stored Volumes -
 Entire dataset is kept locally(local SAN) and asychronously backed up to S3.
+Entire data set is onsite.

 ### Cached Volumes-
 Only recently used data is stored in on prem storage gateway.
+Only freequently accessed data is stored onsite.
 The entire dataset actually resides in S3, however the recently used data is cached in the local storage Gateway.

-Tape Gateway -
+### Tape Gateway -
 Lets you archive your data to AWS cloud.
 VTL interface allows existing Tape data to S3.